hakuhodo-technologies/scope-rl/docs/documentation/subpackages/basicgym_about.rst

 ~~~~~~~~~~

 We provide an example usage of the standard and customized environment.
-The online/offlline RL and OPE/OPS examples are provides in :doc:`OFRL's quickstart <quickstart>`.
+The online/offlline RL and OPE/OPS examples are provides in :doc:`SCOPE-RL's quickstart <quickstart>`.

 Standard BasicEnv
 ----------